GovTechSG/terraform-aws-vpc-ace/README.md

 Note the usage of `secondary_cidr_blocks` and `manage_cidr_block` As this module was originalyl intended to create 1 vpc with 1 cidr range for management, and it was only later discovered that GCC creates multiple cidr ranges in your VPC, you will have to use `manage_cidr_block` to tell the module to add create and manage resources for 1 cidr range at a time.
 Duplicate the module block for managing multiple cidrs as a workaround for now.

+### Removing VPC endpoint state from VPC module

+If you apply the VPC module immediately, you will notice that terraform will destroy your existing endpoints, this is not what we want.
+Since we have moved the state to be managed by the VPC endpoint submodule, we will need to remove the endpoint state from the VPC module.

+For each of your endpoints, run `terraform state rm "aws_vpc_endpoint.kms[0]"`

 ### Reuse VPC